mbest/knockout/README.md

 This update was not meant to fix bugs.
 However the following bugs were fixed:

+1. There are various bugs that occur if the `value` binding is run before the `options` bindings.
+Since the changes in this update ensure that `options` is always run before `value`, these bugs are fixed with this update:
-1. For `select` elements with both `options` and `value` bindings, where `value` is specified before `options`, removing the currently selected item from the array (or clearing the whole array) will now correctly clear the value.
+   * Removing the currently selected item from the array (or clearing the whole array) will now correctly clear the value.
 (Previously the value would not be updated.)
-2. For `select` elements with a `value` binding and no options (where either no `options` binding is given or the binding is after the `value` binding), setting the value’s observable to any value will now reset the value to *undefined*.
+   * If there are no options, setting the value’s observable to any value will now reset the value to *undefined*.
 (Previously the value would be accepted.)
-3. `ko.computed` now prevents itself from being called recursively.
+2. `ko.computed` now prevents itself from being called recursively.
 In other words, if a computed observables’s `read` function somehow triggers itself to be re-evaluated, that inner evaluation will not happen.
 (Previously such a situation would result in a Javascript stack error.)
+3. For two-level bindings such `attr` and `css`, the sub keys no longer need to be quoted (see #233).

 Are there any other issues to watch for with this update?